 Social Skills for relating in a blended family

-• If I have reason to suspect the client is seriously in danger of harming him/herself or has threated to harm another specific person.
+- If I have reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another specific person.

 That is a very difficult situation, and I have compassion for this tough spot.
-If you can’t afford to see me every week, at least in the beginning, then perhaps a low-fee agency would better fit your budget, if you willing to give up some proficiency.
+I do offer some sliding scale slots, but if insurance is a must, then perhaps a low-fee agency would better fit your budget, if you willing to give up some proficiency.
 Therapy is making a major commitment toward your own self-care, the success of your blended family and your relationship or marriage.
 It should not be taken casually.
 Nor should this be another source of stress in your life.

 Weekly sessions are best, in the beginning, to build a relationship of trust and safety and gain momentum with self-reflection, and positive change.
-I’ve noticed that when clients try to come every other week therapy rarely seems to take off of the ground and gain momentum toward change.
-The work the work doesn’t appear to go as deep, and the sense of safety in the therapeutic alliance doesn’t grow as strong.
+In my professional experience, I’ve noticed that clients who come every week to therapy gain progress and momentum whereas clients that come every-other week rarely get off of the ground toward solving any issues.
+The work doesn’t go as deep, and the sense of safety in the therapeutic alliance doesn’t grow as strong.
 Sometimes clients drop out of therapy because they are not receiving the gain they had hoped they would.
 You get out of therapy what you put into it.
-Taking it seriously will only aid you in gaining success.
+Taking it seriously will only aid you in helping make it a success.